………………………..* 13/10/1915, Lukov.

 5 Československý válečný kříž 1939 [Czechoslovak War Cross]

 3 Za chrabrost před nepřítelem [Gallantry facing the enemy medal]

 Pamětní medaile československé armadý v zahraničí F a VB [Memorial Medal of Czechoslovak Foreign Army with France and Great Britain Bars]

 The 1939-1945 Star with Battle of Britain Clasp

 Croix de Guerre avec palme

-He is commemorated, along with the other 2936 Battle of Britain pilots, on the Christopher Foxley-Norris Memorial Wall at the National Battle of Britain Memorial at Capel-le-Ferne, Kent:
+He is commemorated, along with the other 2938 Battle of Britain aircrew, on the Christopher Foxley-Norris Memorial Wall at the National Battle of Britain Memorial at Capel-le-Ferne, Kent: